 Norway in October

-The golden autumn colours are in a full display in Norway in October.
+The golden autumn colors are on full display in Norway in October.
 This is the time when you can admire beautiful Norwegian scenery in peace, as there are not so many tourists anymore.
 The weather can still be relatively good and the daylight, even though shorter, still allows for enjoying hikes and nature.
-Go to the forest, make a bonfire and enjoy wild camping in the crispy nights under the blanket of stars.
+Go to the forest, make a bonfire and enjoy wild camping on crispy nights under the blanket of stars.
+Rent out a traditional Norwegian hytte and sit by the fire after the whole day of exploring.

 October is the time when the Northern Lights displays in the Arctic Circle are more common.